 - Opens new markets to international trade.
 New Jersey exports over $30 billion of products to other nations annually.
 In order to expand, New Jersey businesses must have access to new opportunities.

 I will continue to work with my colleagues in the New Jersey Congressional delegation and groups across our state to strengthen our economy.
-I will be continue to meet with and listen to local Chambers of Commerce, the New Jersey Chamber of Commerce, the New Jersey Association of Women Business Owners, the New Jersey Business and Industry Association, the Somerset Business Partnership, the National Federation of Independent Businesses, and the U.S. Small Business Administration.
+I will be continue to meet with and listen to local Chambers of Commerce, the New Jersey Chamber of Commerce, the New Jersey Association of Women Business Owners, the New Jersey Business and Industry Association, the Commerce and Industry Association of New Jersey, the National Federation of Independent Businesses, and the U.S. Small Business Administration.